 At Cisco, we understand the power of networks.
 That’s why we’ve applied our knowledge and expertise to create the Digital Schools Network, a collaboration platform designed to transform the way educators teach and students learn in K–12 systems for schools in Asia-Pacific and Japan.
 The Digital Schools Network enables educators and students to connect and share lessons and resources within a secure collaboration space.

-To help schools step up and achieve meaningful outcomes as they adopt digital technology within education, Cisco’s DSN has designed 6 Digital Schools Offers and 2 networking levels, Exemplar and Leading.
+To help schools step up and achieve meaningful outcomes as they adopt digital technology within education, Cisco’s DSN has designed 6 Digital Schools Offers and 2 networking levels, Exemplar and Member.

 Participating schools simply need to adopt a minimum of 1 Cisco Digital School Offer to join the Digital Schools Network.